defenxor/dsiem/docs/dsiem_plugin.md

 | custom_data2 |  The text content for the extra/custom field defined by `custom_label2` | No | Yes
 | custom_label3 | A text identifier for an extra/custom field to use for correlation rules | No | Yes
 | custom_data3 |  The text content for the extra/custom field defined by `custom_label3` | No | Yes

-Dsiem plugin can be created automatically from existing index in Elasticsearch with the help of `dpluger` tool.

 ## Creating a Dsiem Plugin